japila-books/apache-spark-internals/docs/configuration-properties.md

 == [[spark.shuffle.mapOutput.minSizeForBroadcast]] spark.shuffle.mapOutput.minSizeForBroadcast

-Size of serialized shuffle map output statuses when xref:scheduler:MapOutputTrackerMaster.adoc#MessageLoop[MapOutputTrackerMaster] uses to determine whether to use a broadcast variable to send them to executors
+Size of serialized shuffle map output statuses when scheduler:MapOutputTrackerMaster.md#MessageLoop[MapOutputTrackerMaster] uses to determine whether to use a broadcast variable to send them to executors

 Default: `512k`